-My media commentaries are carried on Kathryn Ryan’s Nine to Noon programme on Radio New Zealand National Tuesdays at 11.45 am.
-Here are the links to this year’s audio:
+My media commentaries are on Kathryn Ryan’s Nine to Noon programme on Radio New Zealand National Tuesdays at 11.45 am.
+Here are links to this year’s audio:

 The PANPA Bulletin ceased publication in 2016.
 These columns appeared in its print edition.

 WHEN MEDIA DECIDE TO MERGE

 This column was written for the June 2016 edition of the PANPA Bulletin

 Once upon a time there would be cries of democratic indignation at the prospect of most of a country’s newspapers being owned by one company.
 There would be demands that the plan be stopped in its tracks.